buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ## feature

-parametric information and additional property information modifying the shape representation of an element to which it applies
+conceptualization of certain design or manufacturing functionality to implicitly alter the geometric form of an element to be computed at import

 ## group